 - Charging at work or when on site

 - Emergency backup if your wall charger breaks

 Note: The electrical regulations changed on 1st January 2019 which effects the use of portable chargers.
 Standard mains sockets may not be able to cope with supplying 10-13 amps constantly, so now there is a new heavy duty mains socket which is labelled as "EV".
 For further information see here.
-Therefore, if using a portable charger is your permanent solution, then you should get your socket upgraded by an electrician.
+Therefore, if using a portable charger is your permanent solution, then you should maybe get your socket upgraded by an electrician.

 Charging an EV from a terraced house using a portable charger.
 Just make sure the cable isn't a trip hazard to pedestrians!

 Most EV owners get a proper wall charger installed.
 These have a dedicated feed cable from the consumer unit to allow the vehicle to charge at a higher speed as they can draw up to 32A.
 Using a wall charger is also safer as you're not reliant on your existing mains wiring and is also slightly more efficient too, saving you money in the long run.